 4) Include Supervisors In Return To Work Planning

-You want them to understand what this person’s injury is, what things they’ll be doing when they come back.
+You want them to understand what this person’s injury is, and what things they’ll be doing when they come back.

 Maybe they have some input into how that person can be as productive as possible while still operating inside the nature of their injury.